Naturally, the soil ought to absorb the water on the surface and regain its natural state.

-It can also happen when the water table rises to the extent that the soil pores in the crop root zone.
-The result is a restriction in the normal supply of air in the soil, a decline in the levels of oxygen and an increase in the levels of carbon dioxide and ethylene.
+It can also happen when the water table rises to saturate the soil pores in the crop root zone.
+When that happens, the result is a restriction in the normal supply of air in the soil, a decline in the levels of oxygen, and an increase in the levels of carbon dioxide and ethylene.

 When the air phase is restricted, anaerobic conditions prevail, adversely affecting crops.

-Waterlogging constraints plant growth and production in the anaerobic conditions, leading to the death of certain crops and plants.
+Waterlogging constrains plant growth and fosters anaerobic conditions, causing the death of certain crops and plants.
 Also, plant roots fail to respire as a result of the excess water in the soil profile, making them weak and either die or fall.

-Waterlogging is serious as it does not have to be characterized by excess water on the surface, meaning it could be a continuing problem even without having to see the water on the surface.
+Waterlogging is serious as it does not have to be characterized by excess water on the surface, meaning it could be a continuing problem even without seeing the water on the surface.

-Unfortunately, as each plant is different, there is no universal level of soil oxygen that can identify waterlogged conditions for all plants.
-Additionally, a plant’s demand for oxygen in its root zone varies with the plant’s stage of growth.
+Regrettably, due to the uniqueness of each plant species, there is no universal threshold of soil oxygen that can be used to identify waterlogged conditions applicable to all plants.
+Moreover, a plant’s requirement for oxygen in its root zone fluctuates based on the specific stage of growth it is in.

-In 2001, about 2.04 million hectares of land in India was suffering from the problems of waterlogging under irrigation commands.
+In 2001, about 2.04 million hectares of land in India suffered from the problems of waterlogging under irrigation commands.
 The area represented about 4% of all irrigated area in the country, which makes it a very big area, considering India is the world’s seventh-largest country by land area.